 In January 2016, Jon Ritzheimer, a member of the Oath Keepers and participant in the 2016 occupation of the Malheur National Wildlife Refuge in Burns, Oregon, surrendered to authorities.
 He was charged with conspiracy to impede officers of the U.S. from discharging their duties via force, intimidation or threat.
 Ritzheimer pleaded guilty and received a prison sentence of one year and a day.
 Previously, Ritzheimer participated in the 2014 Bundy standoff in Bunkerville.

 On Jan.
-6, 2021, members of the Oath Keepers from around the country participated in the insurrection and breach of the US Capitol building.
-To date, at least 18 members have been arrested and face criminal charges for their activities.
-Below is a list of these individuals, along with their age, their state and city of residence, their date of arrest and the crimes with which they have been charged.
+6, 2021, members of the Oath Keepers from around the country participated in the insurrection and breach of the U.S. Capitol building.
+To date, at least 20 members have been arrested and face criminal charges for their activities.